tdammers/ghc-wiki/newcomers-tutorial.md

 - **Stage 0** is your bootstrap compiler (installed from a binary release).
 - **Stage 1** is the new GHC codebase compiled with Stage 0.
 - **Stage 2** is the final, release-grade build, made with Stage 1.
+- **Stage 3** is a compiler built with the Stage 2 compiler.
+It is not normally built, but can be enabled; its main use is in building cross-compilers.

 Note that the subdirectories under `./_build` are named after the stage that produced them, not the one that is stored in them.
 This is why